theGeorge123/anemi/README.md

 # Anemi Meets ☕

-A modern platform for creating coffee meetups and discovering great local spots with friends.
+A modern platform for reconnecting with people you already know over coffee.
+In this AI-driven world, real human connections are more precious than ever.
+Plan meaningful meetups with friends, family, and colleagues you haven't seen in a while.

 ## 🚀 Quick Start